1976 Island Holidays Classic

-The 1976 Island Holidays Classic, also known as the Hawaii Open, was a men's tennis tournament played an outdoor hard courts in Maui, Hawaii, in the United States.
+The 1976 Island Holidays Classic, also known as the Hawaii Open, was a men's tennis tournament played on outdoor hard courts in Maui, Hawaii, in the United States.
 It was the third edition of the tournament and was held from October 4 through October 10, 1976.
-The tournament was part of the Grand Prix tennis circuit and categorized as 3 star event.
+The tournament was part of the Grand Prix tennis circuit and was categorized as a 3 star event.
 Unseeded Harold Solomon won the singles title.